Using the Nik Collection in Photoshop – Essential Pro Tips

 Nik Collection Plug-in settings

 Sometimes you find that the new layer becomes consolidated or flattened when you exit the plug-in.
-This sometimes happen even when you’ve configured the Nik Selective Tool to apply changes to a new layer.
+This sometimes happens even when you’ve configured the Nik Selective Tool to apply changes to a new layer.
 If you find this is happening, it could be that the plug-in has a different configuration and is conflicting with the tool.

 You can change this by opening the plug-in and clicking the Settings button to the bottom left of the interface.
 This will display the Settings dialog as shown below.